Belarus Police Detain Hundreds Of Women At Protest - UrduPoint

 Some women managed to run away and took shelter in a nearby nail bar, Tut.by news site reported.

-The protest came as the opposition is due to hold mass demonstrations on Sunday and Tikhanovskaya will meet European Union foreign ministers and the bloc's diplomatic chief in Brussels on Monday.
+The protest came as the opposition was due to hold mass demonstrations on Sunday afternoon in Minsk and other cities.